 Madison, WI 53711

 Captioned telephone landline only (no internet required) CapTel 840 is available FREE in Arizona!
 AzTEDP offers the models 800 and 840.
 For information on applying to receive a Captioned telephone phone, go to the Products tab above.
 CapTel is only appropriate for people with severe to profound hearing loss who can speak for themselves.

 Our office is located at 100 North 15th Ave, Suite 104, Phoenix, AZ 85007.
 The new site offers such amenities as Wi-Fi and a LOOPED Board/Training facility.
-There is also free covered visitor parking available at the northeast corner of 15th Avenue and Adams across the street (east) from our building.
+There is also free visitor parking available at the northeast corner of 15th Avenue and Adams across the street (east) from our building.